Classes of Tantra in Tibetan Buddhism: Caryā

 The special yoga without signs is cultivated in conjunction with three minds: the minds of entering, abiding, and emerging, the essence of which is the ultimate awakening mind itself.
 The mind of entering is the realization of the unborn nature of all phenomena (the aggregates, etc.) gained by examining them in terms of the four extremes; the mind of abiding, the direct realization of the unborn nature as the essence of the nonconceptual state; and the mind of emerging, the ensuing great compassion directed to-ward suffering beings who lack such realization.

 Yoga

-Yoga tantra (rnal’byor) is, according to Tsongkhapa, meant for practitioners of high ability who "mainly rely on meditative stabilization and rely on only few external activities."
+Yoga tantra or naljor (rnal’byor) is, according to Tsongkhapa, meant for practitioners of high ability who "mainly rely on meditative stabilization and rely on only few external activities."
 The level of desire they use is said to be similar to a couple holding hands or embracing.
 "Yoga" refers to the union or yoking of method and wisdom.
 One sees one's body, speech and mind as inseparably united with those of the deity.